rickneff/cs312/info/Objectives.md

 2. Understand WHY a render engine works the way it does by building their own polygonal render engine.
 3. Understand WHY matrix math works in graphics by writing their own class libraries and linear algebra transformations in their render engines.
 4. Become comfortable with at least one windowing environment by using it in their own projects.
-5. Gain a basic understading of OpenGL fixed pipleline programming and the OpenGL rendering pipeline by completing a few programming assignments and reviewing source code examples.
+5. Gain a basic understading of OpenGL fixed pipeline programming and the OpenGL rendering pipeline by completing a few programming assignments and reviewing source code examples.
 6. Gain a confident proficiency in programming with the OpenGL shader language by completing various programming assignments and exploring a variety of effects techniques.
 7. Apply the techniques and skills they have learned in their own EXCELLENT project that they are excited about.
 8. Gain an understanding of why clean coding styles are important by using them in a large project and getting feedback in personal code reviews.